The Full Story

 Enter the National Battery Ingestion Hotline (202-625-3333) into your phone right now.
 Share this information with everyone you know.
 You could save a child's life!

-Poison Control is standing by, on holidays and every day of the year.
-If you suspect any kind of poisoning, call Poison Control at 1-800-222-1222 at any time, 24-hours-a-day.
+Poison Control is standing by, on holidays and every day of the year, 24/7.
+If you suspect any kind of poisoning, use the webPOISONCONTROL® online tool for guidance or call 1-800-222-1222.

 Mary Elizabeth May, RN, BA, MPH